 Better Buildings, Better Blocks is a training course designed to teach the nuts and bolts of small-scale real estate development.
 Open to any resident of Detroit, Hamtramck, or Highland Park over 18 years of age, this course walks participants through the basics of identification, acquisition, financing, leasing, and project management for neighborhood-based residential and commercial development projects.
 Participants will learn through six in-class sessions taught by expert instructors; fifteen online video lectures; a reputable, yet readable, textbook; and weekly office hours sessions.
 One class session will be dedicated to connecting participants to “resource partners,” an intentionally cultivated network of businesses and organizations necessary to completing development projects.

-Better Buildings, Better Blocks Summer 2017 - Apply Here (Application Now Closed)
+Better Buildings, Better Blocks Winter 2018 - Apply Here

 All classes are held at the University of Michigan Detroit Center